 Entering graduate students hold a rotating research assistantship, which allows them to interact with a different research group each quarter.
 The goal is to gain some experience to use in choosing their research area for the next several years.

 Teaching Assistantships are available as part of the student support.
-This typically entails holding a one hour discussion section and a two hour lab section once a week for about twenty undergraduates.
 All graduate students are expected to teach at least three quarters as a requirement to obtain a Ph.D. degree in Physics.